oracle/weblogic-image-tool/documentation/1.10/content/_index.md

 With the Image Tool you can:

-* Create a Docker image and install the requested Java and WebLogic software.
+* Create a container image and install the requested Java and WebLogic software.
 And, you can create a WebLogic domain in the image, at the same time.
-* Create a new Docker image using an existing WebLogic domain from an existing image.
+* Create a new container image using an existing WebLogic domain from an existing image.
 The Docker image can start from an existing image with a JDK and Oracle middleware installation, or can install the JDK and Oracle Home as part of moving the domain.
-* Create a new Docker image by applying WebLogic patches to an existing image.
+* Create a new container image by applying WebLogic patches to an existing image.
 In addition, if one did not exist previously, you can create a WebLogic domain, update an existing domain, or deploy an application.

 For detailed information, see [Image Tool]({{< relref "/userguide/tools/_index.md" >}}).